Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: WML CIS in -free graphs

 Having established all the necessary tools, we prove Theorem \ref{thm:mainthmp5} below.

 \begin{proof}[Proof of Theorem \ref{thm:mainthmp5}.]
 Fix $r \in \mathbb{N}$.
 We proceed by induction on $k$, the number of colours.
-By Lemma \ref{lem:stable}, a solution to the WM$(1)$CIS problem (which is the {\sc Maximum-Weight Independent Set} problem) can be found in $\textnormal{poly}(v(G))$-time.
+By Lemma \ref{lem:stable}, a solution to the WM$(1)$CIS problem (which is the {\sc Maximum-Weight Independent Set} problem) for input graphs in $\mathcal{G}_r$ can be found in $\textnormal{poly}(v(G))$-time.